DiasPHPora/wp-to-diaspora/README.md

 - Show an admin notice if plugin isn't configured
 - Remove data on plugin deactivation / Define default data on activation
 - Possibility of choosing diaspora aspect
-- Possibility of choosing 'full post' or 'excerpt'